wbyoko/twangler/README.md

 * Pause in stream item column pauses the twitter stream.
 * Bin button clears the twitter stream.

-* Clicking stream item in stream column removes that strean item.
+* Clicking stream item in stream column removes that stream item.

 * Clicking twitter icon or name add that user as a stream item.
 * Clicking hashtags add that hashtag as a stream item.
 * Clicking username or hashtag that is already added as stream item will open item as a link in new window.

-#Stack
+## Stack
 * Closure Tools
 * Codebird
 * Make